elopio/docs/source/includes/_glossary.md

 <!-- TODO: Possibly remove this entry if it's not linked to elsewhere. -->
 ## Fee Token

-Fee Tokens are not tokens that users interact with directly; however, they are used internally by Augur's Solidity smart contracts to allow users to redeem [REP](#rep) Staked either in an [Initial Report](#initial-report) or in a [Crowdsourcer](#crowdsourcer).
-When an [Initial Reporter](#initial-reporter) submits an [Initial Report](#initial-report) in a given [Fee Window](#fee-window), Augur creates an amount of Fee Tokens equal to the amount of REP they Staked.
+Fee Tokens are not tokens that users interact with directly; however, they are used internally by Augur's Solidity smart contracts to allow users to redeem [REP](#rep) Staked either in a [First Public Report](#first-public-report) or in a [Crowdsourcer](#crowdsourcer).
+When a [First Public Reporter](#first-public-reporter) submits a First Public Report in a given [Fee Window](#fee-window), Augur creates an amount of Fee Tokens equal to the amount of REP they Staked.
 Similarly, when a user Stakes REP in a Crowdsourcer to [Challenge](#challenge) a [Tentative Outcome](#tentative-outcome), Augur creates an amount of Fee Tokens equal to the amount of REP they Staked.
 Once the Fee Window is over, and a user redeems their Staked REP, Augur uses the amount of Fee Tokens associated that user to determine what proportion of the Fee Window's [Reporting Fees](#reporting-fee) (in Ether) to distribute to them.

 ## Fee Window

 Augur’s [Reporting](#report) system runs on a cycle of consecutive 7-day long [Fee Windows](#fee-windows).
 Any fees collected by Augur during a given Fee Window are added to a [Reward Pool](#reward-pool) for that Fee Window.
 The Reward Pool is used to reward [REP](#rep) holders who participate in Augur’s Reporting process.
 REP holders who [Stake](#dispute-stake) REP during a given Fee Window will receive an amount of fees from the Reward Pool that is proportionate to the amount of REP they Staked.
 In this way, all REP holders who participate during a Fee Window will receive a portion of the fees collected during that Window.
-Participation includes [Designated](#designated-reporting) or [Initial Reporting](#initial-reporting), [Disputing](#dispute) an [Outcome](#outcome), or simply purchasing [Participation Tokens](#participation-token) directly.
+Participation includes [Designated](#designated-reporting) or [Open Reporting](#open-reporting), [Disputing](#dispute) an [Outcome](#outcome), or simply purchasing [Participation Tokens](#participation-token) directly.

 ## Fill Order